 What is a Data Dictionary?

-A data dictionary is a type of documentation that provides important information about the variables in the dataset, such as their definitions, descriptions, and structure.
-This is especially important if you are working with multiple tables or with a database.
-A data dictionary can accompany the dataset or can be a standalone data item.
+A data dictionary is a type of documentation that provides essential information about variables in a dataset, including their definitions, descriptions, and structure.
+The primary goal of a data dictionary is to help people understand and use a dataset, especially if you are working with multiple tables or with a database.
+A data dictionary may be included with the dataset or exist as an independent resource.

-Looking for a cheat sheet?
+- Looking for a cheat sheet?
 Check out our one-pager

 Table of Contents